Coronavirus information and advice for our patients and visitors

 Attending an appointment.
 Is it ok to bring someone with you?

 Please can we ask that patients come into the hospital on their own if they can.
 If you need to be accompanied to your appointment, for example someone to translate or support if you have a hearing impairment, that is not a problem – just let us know when you arrive.

 Many of our specialisms are offering online or telephone consultations which can be carried out remotely.
 If appropriate you will be offered one of these options.
 Find out more about our online consultations here.

 All GP and outpatient referrals are by appointment only – we are currently unable to accept walk-in requests for x-rays, CT scans, MRIs, ultrasound or CBCT.
 Urgent referrals are still being seen.
 Patients referred from another department within QVH for an x-ray can also be seen.

 If you have a specific query about your radiology appointment or need to cancel please contact the team on 01342 414249 Monday-Friday 8.45am-5pm.

 - Our Spitfire Restaurant is open Monday-Friday 7.30am-4pm, and at weekends and bank holidays 7.30-3pm, with limited seating inside and outside.
 You can purchase sandwiches, hot food, drinks and snacks.

 - Our Hurricane Café is open Monday-Friday 8am-5pm and Saturday 9am-4pm for takeaway coffee, cake and sandwiches.

-Please can we ask you to observe a social distance when queuing and follow the one way system that has been introduced.
 Patients are encouraged to please bring a bottle of water with them.